 More about this marker.
 It is in front of the Castine Council House, which may have been the former Post Office. marker was set in 1936 by Mrs. Grace M. Katzenberger of the Fort Greenville D.A.R., boulder was donated by Samuel Routzong.
 Marker appears to be a private project, and does not carry a D.A.R. insignia.

 Regarding Camp Maple Swamp.
 This is one of the camp sites across western Ohio as Gen St Clair marched against Indian forces in 1791, only to be defeated at the site of Fort Recovery

 Camp Mississineaw is further north and will be dealt with in another post

 Fort Jefferson is 9 miles north

 Additional keywords.
 Maj Gen Arthur St Clair

 Categories. • Wars, US Indian •

 Credits.
-This page was last revised on July 10, 2018.
+This page was last revised on December 27, 2018.
 This page originally submitted on June 11, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 507 times since then and 42 times this year.
+This page has been viewed 522 times since then and 2 times this year.
 Last updated on July 9, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-Photos: 1, 2. submitted on June 11, 2014, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.
+Photos: 1, 2. submitted on June 11, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
+3. submitted on December 8, 2018, by J. Wesley Baker of Springfield, Ohio. • Andrew Ruppenstein was the editor who published this page.